technicalanxiety/technicalanxiety/src/content/backlog/beyond-azure-monitor-pt2.md

 Three separate queries capture issues in CPU, memory, and disk.
 The joins correlate them by server and time window.
 The `['Bottleneck Type']` classification tells you whether you're dealing with a single-layer problem or a compound issue that requires deeper investigation.

+"Multi-Layer" is the one that should make you nervous.
+That usually means something systemic is happening, not just one resource under pressure.

 **Adapt for your environment:**

-- Adjust thresholds based on your infrastructure norms (80% CPU might be normal for some workloads)
+- Adjust thresholds based on your infrastructure norms (80% CPU might be normal for some workloads, as we discussed in Part 1)
 - Add network latency as a fourth correlation layer
 - Consider adding application-level correlation to connect infrastructure issues to user impact
 - Use this pattern as a starting point for automated runbook triggers

 ---

 ### Pattern: Statistical Anomaly Detection

-Static thresholds create noise.
-This pattern uses standard deviation analysis against time-aware baselines to detect genuinely unusual performance.
+This is where we move from "did a number cross a line" to "is this actually unusual."

+Static thresholds assume you know what normal looks like.
+You don't.
+Normal shifts with traffic patterns, deployment schedules, and business cycles.
+The threshold you set six months ago is probably wrong today.

+Statistical anomaly detection compares current performance against historical baselines using standard deviation.
+It answers the question: "Given what this system normally does at this time on this day, is what's happening right now genuinely unusual?"

 ```kusto
 // Advanced anomaly detection using statistical analysis